gatorpazz/gatorpazz.github.io/growth-vs-fixed-mindset.md

 #Fixed Mindset Essay Outline

 1. Introduction:
-  *Two Types of Mindset
+  *Two Types of Mindsets
     *Growth mindset: An understanding that intelligence can be developed
     *Fixed mindset: Set in the Now, intelligence up for judgement

 2. Fixed mindset
   *Study shows more likely to cheat rather than study next time if they failed a test